wso2/docs-is/en/docs/deploy/migrate/what-has-changed.md

 remove_duplicate_users_in_users_response = true
 ```

-#### Change In Data Type for Boolean Attributes from the Schemas Endpoint
+#### Data type change for boolean attributes from the Schemas endpoint

 In previous versions of WSO2 Identity Server, the `scim2/Schemas` endpoint returned the attribute type of boolean attributes as `string`.
 ```